I'm Melissa, and I live in the Pacific Northwest of the U.S., although I've spent most of the past 15 years in other places.

 *Postcards, notecards, or letters with something about the subject or your day or where you live or an interest of yours.
+I love thoughtful notes and letters!
+Please don't worry about your English.
+You can also write to me in German or Hungarian if you want, and I can probably get through Russian and Spanish still with a dictionary.
 For postcards, I strongly prefer naked, written (or doodled/stamp collaged, if you like doing that), and stamped, unless you don't trust your postal system with naked cards or the swap calls for unused postcards.
 I like all types of postcards.

 *Vintage natural history/science ephemera, including book/magazine cutouts and pages.
 I love old illustrated (not photo) field guides and like the info along with the drawing.
 Modern nature & science stuff is cool, too!

 *Digital files of 18th-19th century natural history engravings (or links to websites with good free vintage book image libraries).